Maryland Elementary School Fixes HVAC Issues with Aerosealadmin

 When Coakley & Williams went back to the subcontractors that did the initial ductwork, they found the company was no longer in business.
 That put the burden of fixing the problem squarely back in their own court.
 They needed to find a solution that worked – and one that didn’t break the bank.

-“The more I researched, the more I learned about other public buildings that had successfully used aeroseal to solve similar issues,” said Thornton.
-“This included prestigious hospitals, laboratories and other education facilities, so I knew it had to be safe as well.”
+“The more I researched, the more I learned about other public buildings that had successfully used Aeroseal to solve similar [HVAC] issues,” said Thornton.
+“These included prestigious hospitals, laboratories and other education facilities, so I knew it had to be safe as well.”

 A quick Google search led Thornton to Air Duct Maids of Northern Virginia, a licensed Aeroseal dealer.
-A couple of phone calls, an exchange of information and a few days later, Jesse and his small team of Aeroseal pros began work sealing the elementary school’s main duct system.
+A few days later, this team of Aeroseal pros began sealing the elementary school’s main duct system.